Call Button

 As mentioned above, there are quite a few different causes of Trigeminal Neuralgia, especially with Secondary Trigeminal Neuralgia.
 What we see commonly in our patients who suffer from Trigeminal Neuralgia, is a sensitised brainstem and dysfunction in the cervical spine where it is located [1][2].

-Many of our patients who suffer from Trigeminal Neuralgia have tried many different therapies, including; strong pain-killers, anti-convulsant medication, Botox Injections or even surgery.
-These may have had some short-term or mild benefit, but the pain always returned.
-This is where the Headache and Migraine Clinic can help, we are trained to specifically assess your cervical spine and the sensitivity of your brainstem, to see if they are the true cause of your Trigeminal Neuralgia.
+This is where Gold Coast Headache and Migraine Clinic can help.
+We are trained to specifically assess your cervical spine and the sensitivity of your brainstem, to see if they are the true cause of your Trigeminal Neuralgia.
 If that’s the case, then we can start treatment immediately, to cure the cause of your pain and not just cover up the symptoms.

-Treatment will be addressing the dysfunction in your cervical spine, and then will aim to de-sensitise your brainstem with our world-leading manual techniques.
+Treatment will be addressing the dysfunction in your cervical spine, and then will aim to desensitise your brainstem with our world-leading manual techniques.
 Once treatment has started, we expect to see rapid results within the first 6 sessions, as we do with 85-90% of our patients.
 The best bit is that it is gentle, safe, non-invasive and medication-free.

 Imagine living a life free from headaches and migraines and saying goodbye to medications!